MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/MenuItem.md

 Sets or unsets the "label" attribute of *menu_item*.

-If *label* is non-`undefined` it is used as the label for the menu item.
+If *label* is defined it is used as the label for the menu item.
 If it is `undefined` then the label attribute is unset.

     method set-label ( Str $label )